JamesDick/JamesDick/README.md

 ## Hi, Hello 👋
 I'm James.
-Right now I'm a student working towards a Software Engineering degree at the University of Strathclyde.
+Until recently I was a student, studying Computer Science at the University of Strathclyde.

 ## Repositories
 Most of the stuff you'll see on my page is just old uni projects that I've thrown up here for archival purposes.